josephtveter/fn_deferred/README.md

 # fn_deferred

+Fractured Nations Deferred is a deferred object library I developed with mobile games in mind.
+It is very light, compadible and easy to use.

 Purpose:
 	This library is to give Promise A Object support.
 If your site needs to support promises but also needs to support IE, so you can not use window.Promise.
 Jquery is nice, but it is heavy.
 FN_Deferred weighs in about 3kb.
 FN_Deferred is a great stable micro library.
 Give it a whirl.